duracelltomi/gtm4wp/readme.txt

 * Fixed: even more WooCommerce 3.x compatibility
 * Added: registration date of the logged in user can be added to the data layer
 * Updated: geoplugin.net has been replaced by freegeoip.net for weather tracking which has far better quota for free usage
-* Updated: AdWords dynamic remarketing data layer items on a WooCommerce product page will be shown for the root product as well on variable product pages
+* Updated: Google Ads dynamic remarketing data layer items on a WooCommerce product page will be shown for the root product as well on variable product pages
-* Updated: Selecting a product variation will include the price of the product in AdWords dynamic remarketing data layer items
+* Updated: Selecting a product variation will include the price of the product in Google Ads dynamic remarketing data layer items
 * Updated: minor code cleanup

 = 1.7.1 =